department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 $50,000

-**Note:** Payment for limb salvage of leg can't be combined with payments for losses uniplegia, amputation of foot, amputation of all toes including the big toe on 1 foot, or amputation of big toe only, or other 4 toes on 1 foot for the same leg.
+**Note:** Payment for limb salvage of a leg can't be combined with payments for uniplegia, amputation of a foot, amputation of all toes including the big toe on 1 foot, or amputation of big toe only, or other 4 toes on 1 foot for the same leg.

 <h5>Loss standards</h5>